Home ยป Recipes ยป Desserts

 Ingredients for homemade Choco tacos including waffle mix, ice cream, and egg whites.

-Milk: I used 2% milk, you can use whatever milk you have on hand including a dairy-free option.
+• Milk: I used 2% milk, you can use whatever milk you have on hand including a dairy-free option.

-Liquid egg whites: adds protein without adding many calories.
+• Liquid Egg Whites: adds protein without adding many calories.

-Optional Toppings: chopped peanuts, sprinkles, cereal, granola, chocolate sauce, etc.
+• Optional Toppings: chopped peanuts, sprinkles, cereal, granola, chocolate sauce, etc.

-How to make your own choco tacos
+How to make your own ice cream tacos (a step-by-step visual guide):

-Pre-heat waffle iron and prep waffles
+Step 1: pre-heat waffle iron and prep waffles

 Heat a mini waffle iron and spray with nonstick cooking spray.
 In a large bowl combine waffle mix, milk, water and egg whites.
 Whisk until no clumps remain.

 Add 2 Tbsp. of the mixture to the preheated waffle maker.
-When the waffles are browned, approximately 4 minutes, remove and immediately fold into a taco shell shape.
+When the waffles are golden brown, approximately 4 minutes, remove and immediately fold into a taco shape.
 Drape on a wire rack to cool.
 I use the rack inside the oven while the oven is off.
+Repeat with all of the remaining mix until all the waffles are cooked.

 Collage of mixing and cooking waffles.

-When you’re ready to stuff your choco tacos, add the chocolate chips and coconut oil to a microwave-safe bowl that is large enough to dip the taco tops into.
-Microwave for 30-second intervals, stirring until the chocolate has completely melted and is runny enough to dip the tacos in and cover the tops.
+When youโ€™re ready to stuff your taco shells, add the chocolate chips and coconut oil to a microwave-safe bowl that is large enough to dip the taco tops into.
+Microwave for 30-second increments, stirring until the chocolate has completely melted and is runny enough to dip the tacos in and cover the tops.

 Collage of folding waffles and melting chocolate.

-Stuff tacos with ice cream
+Step 4: stuff tacos with ice cream

 Collage of filling and topping homemade Choco tacos.